soypat/soypat/README.txt

-"but, do you like *need* that dependency?"
+"but do you, like, *need* that dependency?"
     - anonymous